The British Neuropathological Society

 Up to £750

 Supports participation in scientific meetings and laboratory visits for research or training purposes.
 Applicants must be BNS members for at least 1 year and not hold permanent NHS/University appointments.
 Must be presenting a paper or poster.
-Applications due March 1 and September 1.
+Application deadlines in spring and autumn.
 Limited to one award per year, maximum three awards total per applicant.
+Applications considered for travel reimbursement within 9 months of submission.

 BNS Meeting Bursaries